Asymptotic analysis of high order soliton for the Hirota equation: The asymptotic analysis to high-order soliton

-When $t\to-\infty$, its asymptotic expression can be given in a similar manner. \end{proof} Next, we will give several examples to verify the above asymptotic expressions by numerical plotting. \begin{example} Firstly, we give the even-th order figures by choosing $\lambda_1=\ii, \delta=1, \gamma=1/2, a_1^{[j]}=0(j=0,1,\cdots, 7)$.
-With the simple calculation, we konw the velocity is $v_1=4.$ If we use a simple transformation $\xi=x-4t$, then the velocity is zero on the $(\xi, t)$-plane.
+\end{remark}} \lm{Through this theorem, we give the asymptotic expression with one spectral parameter $\lambda_1$ completely.
+More significant, our method can also be applied to analyze the asymptotic behavior for other integrable equation.
+Especially, to the AKNS hierarchy, we just need a slight change to the velocity $v_i$ in theorem \ref{theorem1} to obtain the similar asymptotic expression under the framework of Darboux transformation.
+Additionally, this method can be extended to analyze the asymptotics to the derivative NLS equation or other integrable equation.
+In a word, this method provides a tool for analyzing the asymptotics for high-order soliton.} Next, we will give several examples to verify the above asymptotic expressions by numerical plotting. \begin{example} Firstly, we give the even-th order figures in Fig.\ref{fig:even-order} by choosing $\lambda_1=\ii, \delta=1, \gamma=1/2, a_1^{[j]}=0(j=0,1,\cdots, 7)$.
+With the simple calculation, we know the velocity is $v_1=4.$ If we use a simple transformation $\xi=x-4t$, then the velocity is zero on the $(\xi, t)$-plane.

-Secondly, we give the odd-th order figures by choosing the same parameters:
+Secondly, we give the odd-th order figures in Fig.\ref{fig:odd-order} by choosing the same parameters: